 Looking for the best Nintendo Switch games for your new console?
 Then you're in the right place.
 The colourful little Switch may not have the power of the PS5 or Xbox Series X, but it fits tons of fun into a small package and spoils players for choice when it comes to games.

 If you don't yet own a Switch, check out our guide to the best Nintendo Switch deals.
 You'll also want to choose from our selection of the best Nintendo Switch headsets to avoid disturbing those around you while you play.
+And don't forget to look at the best Nintendo Joy-Con deals if you need to add or replace a Switch controller.

 As for the best Nintendo Switch games, the console's main draw is its selection of exclusive Nintendo titles – Mario and Zelda are pretty much obligatory.
 But it doesn't stop there.
 The Switch also offers some of the best third-party games available for other consoles, a massive selection of indie titles and a host of retro classics from the Nintendo vaults.